There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

-Another similar but more subtle method you can apply in case you don’t want to ask so directly, would be to start speaking about your own birthday.
+Another similar but more subtle method you can apply in case you don’t want to ask so directly would be to start speaking about your birthday.
 After telling them some of your funniest anecdotes, you can ask them about theirs.

 You can initially just ask about the station or the month and gradually push them into a more detailed answer.
 But if you don’t feel enough trust or you just feel some resistance from the person, don’t be too insistent; wait for a better time.

-Oh well, you have thought about asking to their relatives, but you want to give a surprise.
+Oh well, you have thought about asking their relatives, but you want to give them a surprise.
 But what if their relatives give you away?
 Better forget about it…

-In this particular case, a good idea will be to start speaking about your own birthday date, then ask them if they remember that special date of yours.
+In this particular case, a good idea will be to start speaking about your birth date, then ask them if they remember that special date of yours.